International Students Health and Travel

 - emergency medical evacuation,

 - repatriation of remains, local burial or cremation, accidental death and dismemberment,

 - crisis response like ransom, personal belongings, emergency reunion, bedside visit, return of minor children, pet return, political evacuation, trip interruption, lost checked luggage, travel delay, emergency dental, natural disaster, hospital indemnity, and personal liability.

-I want to signup.
-How should I go about it?
+I want to sign up.
+How should I go about?

 I just signed up.
 Now What?